karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

   handlers and making the SQS example handler non‑async.
-- Templates (minimal): publish a public GET `/openapi` endpoint alongside `/hello` to make the OpenAPI doc accessible in dev (without importing generated files in the template).- Templates (full): add a new “full” template showcasing:
+- Templates (minimal): publish a public GET `/openapi` endpoint alongside `/hello` to make the OpenAPI doc accessible in dev (without importing generated files in the template).
+- Templates (full): add a new “full” template showcasing:
   - Minimal /openapi handler now imports a local `openapi.stub.json` so users see a JSON response without editing code.
   - REST hello and /openapi endpoints, and
   - a non‑HTTP SQS example (tick with sample serverless extras).
 - Docs: update CLI and Templates pages to advertise minimal and full, and  note minimal’s `/openapi` endpoint.
 - Lint: export flat configs as plain arrays instead of using defineConfig;
   resolves TS2305 and runtime TypeError in ESLint/Knip/Typedoc builds.
 - Lint: migrate deprecated tseslint.config to ESLint core defineConfig in